WERA Executive Committee

 University of Deusto, Spain

-She has been serving on the WERA Council as the representative of AMIE since 2015.
-Since then, she has led a WERA IRN.
-She serves as a Co-chair for the ‘WERA Outreach Committee’ and is member of the WERA Task Force ‘Global Challenges and Education’.
-She has served as member of the program committee of the EERA as Link Convenor (2016-2019).
-She has published prolifically (including more than 40 peer-review articles in impact journals, chapters, co-authored books, and more than 80 conference papers).
-She is the co-editor of the International Journal of Educational Psychology and member of several editorial boards.
-She serves as reviewer for several journal and national research agencies.
-She is member of CREA, an established international and interdisciplinary network of scholars.
+She currently leads the Horizon Europe SCIREARLY project (https://scirearly.eu/), involving 10 European countries, dedicated to the study of evidence-based policies and practices to improve academic performance and wellbeing, and reduce early school leaving.
+She is a member of the Horizon Europe IMPROVA project, which promotes mental health among adolescents in educational settings (https://www.improva-project.eu/).
+She has served as member of the scientific committee of the EERA as Link Convenor (2016-2019).
+She has published prolifically (including more than 70 peer-review articles in impact journals, chapters, co-authored books, and more than 100 conference papers).
+She is associate editor for AERA Open journal, and Deputy Editor for Journal for the Study of Education and Development, and member of several editorial boards.
+She serves as reviewer for several journal and research agencies.

 Dr. Felice J. Levine